badrhr/Cord-19/README.md

 # Cord-19

- Input Directory: Add the metadata.csv
+Input Directory: Add the metadata.csv from the CORD-19 dataset

  Output Directory: contains results.